 Next you want to take a thin brush, I used my eyebrow (Liz Earle) one as it creates a fantastic line, and draw upwards where you want to start.
 Next I lined up exactly where I wanted the triangle point to be and drew the line attaching it all together.
 Next I filled it in with a black eyeshadow from my Beauty UK palette.
 At this point you can decide if you’d like to blend it more or keep a harsher look, I obviously went with the harsher look.
 Another Beauty UK palette was also used to highlight the eye further in the inner corners.
 I then lined my eyelid with Lush’s Independance eyeliner and added false lashes (Eylure.)
 I’ve also highlighted a little more with my Illamasqua pencil, vow.
 Max Factor’s black pencil has been used on my waterline alone with Max Factor’s masterpiece max mascara.

-I have seen this type of eyeliner/eye shadow around constantly, just a little triangle on the end of your eye and I wanted to try it out for myself.
+I have seen this type of Graphic Eyeliner around constantly, just a little triangle on the end of your eye and I wanted to try it out for myself.

 Often when I had seen it, it would only be a very small and blended shape, I however, being the drama queen that I am, decided that wasn’t for me.
 So I started it off just a little further back than half way across my eye and got to work.